julian-klode/lingolang/docs/basics.md

 }
 ```

-It is of course possible to use function literals as the function to call, and any variables can be used as usually when writing the call.
+It is of course possible to use function literals as the function to call, and any variables can be used as usual when writing the call.

 #### Error handling
 Go does not provide exceptions or structured error handling.
 Instead, it handles errors by returning them in a second or later return value: